yalicee/oct-2022-fun-data-structures/README.md

 * An `enQueue` method that adds items to the **back** of the queue.
 Items can only be added if the queue isn't full.

 * A `deQueue` method that removes items from the **front** of the queue, provided the queue isn't already empty.

-* A `getQuantity` method that returns the number of items in the queue.

 * A `peek` method that returns the element at the **front** of the queue (without removing it)